GeneralEmbeddedCLibraries/revision/README.md

 # **Revision**
-Revision module provides device information in form of SW & HW version and application header.
+Revision module provides device information in form of SW & HW version, application header and additional project informations.

 ## **Dependencies**
 This module needs only ANSI C standard libraries.
+All programs needed for addtional project information generation are provided within same repository.
+There is no need for any separate installation of tools.

 ## **API**
 | API Functions | Description | Prototype |